 A learning management system (LMS) can be a helpful way to assign, deliver, credit, and report on training programs like these.

 By replacing an unstructured, poorly-defined job-shadowing program with a structured, well-conceived OJT mentoring program, you'll find you can greatly increase the transfer of knowledge and skills from your more experienced workers to your less experienced workers.
 This ability to effectively "pass down" knowledge and skills is critical, as it will help you close the skills gap that your younger employees and/or new hires typically face.

 Need help getting this set up at your workplace?
 Contact us and see what we can do for you.

-And why not download the FREE GUIDE TO EFFECTIVE MANUFACTURING TRAINING, below?
+And why not download the FREE GUIDE TO SELECTING ONLINE MANUFACTURING TRAINING, below?